christianvedels/A_perfect_storm/README.md

 | wo_kbh | Copenhagen and the county just north of it (Frederiksborg) is excluded |

-The Limfjord regions are based on the following definitions:
+The Limfjord placement is based on the following definitions:
 - The parish is categorized as being a Limfjord parish, if the closest coast is the Limfjord i.e. distance_oce >= distance_lim-200

 ### F. LocalSoundToll.csv